kulsoom-abdullah/chexpert_multiclass_multilabel/README.md

 ### PyTorch LRFinder

 In addition to intuition, I used the tweaked fast.ai version of [LRFinder](https://github.com/davidtvs/pytorch-lr-finder) to help me determine what learning rate to use for each of the runs.

-### Train Experiments

-### Insert a section on the steps you took for training, first it was a part of the train (AP, and something else), then all images, then incrporant the meta data (can use the flow chart you have)

-I can give a summary of the results of each, and then point to a detailed results section with last best results

 ## Incorporating Metadata